 Understanding small business bookkeeping is key to growth

-Understanding how money flows through your business is good business, whether you do all of the bookkeeping yourself or decide to hire a certified bookkeeper.
+Understanding how money flows through your business is good business, whether you do all of yourself or decide to hire a certified bookkeeper.

 “Having proper data and knowing where you are, what seems to be driving your revenue, and where you might be able to trim some costs is critical,” says Charlie.
 “Having solid data when it comes to bookkeeping for startups puts you in a better spot to succeed in the future.”